 Cardiometabolic Food Plan

-The Metabolic Food Plan (aka Cardiometabolic Food Plan) is designed for the following individuals:
+The Metabolic Food Plan (aka Cardiometabolic Diet) is designed for the following individuals:

 - Those with risk factors for cardiovascular disease (CVD)

-- Those with risk factors for dysfunctional metabolic conditions such as metabolic syndrome, type 2 diabetes (T2D), or lelevated cholesterol/triglycerides.
+- Those with risk factors for dysfunctional metabolic conditions such as metabolic syndrome, type 2 diabetes (T2D), or elevated cholesterol/triglycerides.

 - Those with CVD (e.g., high blood pressure, high cholesterol, and elevated blood fats)